Mridul2820/strapi-provider-upload-do/README.md

-# Strapi Upload Provider for Digital Ocean Spaces
+# Strapi Upload Provider for Digital Ocean Spaces with hashing removed and cutomizable filename

 - This provider is a fork of [AdamZikmund's](https://github.com/AdamZikmund) [strapi upload provider](https://github.com/AdamZikmund/strapi-provider-upload-digitalocean) for Digital Ocean spaces.